devnums/pyheartlib/README.md

 Feedback and contributions are appreciated.
 The guidelines for contributing are provided [here](CONTRIBUTING.md).

+## Discussions & Support

+For any questions, discussions, or problems with this software, please join us on [Discord](https://discord.gg/DQVfR2yWYc).
+An alternative option is to open a GitHub issue. ([Issues](https://github.com/devnums/pyheartlib/issues), [New issue](https://github.com/devnums/pyheartlib/issues/new))

 ## License

 `Pyheartlib` is released under the [AGPL-3.0](LICENSE) License.